tamlut-modnys/curriculum/hsl-23-2/hsl6/hsl6.md

 ## Conclusion

 We have shown that cores can evolve into gates, which serve like functions in Hoon, and traps, which are used for recursion.
 Once you understand cores, their usage and flexibility, you've gotten Hoon's biggest concept.
-Next week we will wrap up HSL with miscellaneous topics such as exploring the standard library and writing production code.
+Next week we will wrap up HSL with topics such as exploring the standard library and writing production code.